YazhiRider/Hospital-Database-Management-System/README.md

 # Hospital Management System Mini-Project

-This **was my first short PHP project** for Web Technology subject created in October 2016.
+This **was my PHP - mysql project** for DBMS project created in april-2019.

 ## Features:
   1. Front Page Slideshow
-  2. Login / Logout for customer.
+  2. Login / Logout for Patients.
-  3. Seperate login for admin (location/hms-admin) - username: admin, password: admin
+  3. Seperate login for admin (location/hms-admin), staff and doctors.
   4. Navigation Bar
   5. Ability to Add patient detail and book appointment.
-  6. CSS using Twitter Bootstrap
+  6. CSS using Twitter Bootstrap.